 The Syllabus for Class 11 Physics is helpful resource for students.
 CBSE 11 Physics Syllabus provides information on CBSE Physics topics, sub topics along with the marks distribution of all chapters.
 CBSE Physics Syllabus of Class 11 is designed by subject experts after a proper study and research.
 It includes all the necessary information that a student should know before start preparing for the exam.
 CBSE Syllabus for Class 11 Physics for the academic year 2022- 23 and 2021-2022 is provided here. iT cover all the important topics and subtopics of CBSE Physics along with the marking scheme and time duration.

-Students can download the Class 11 latest CBSE Class 11 syllabus of Physics subject along with the marking scheme and time duration from the PDF link provided below.
-This is the official CBSE syllabus issued by board for class 11 students for the examinations 2021-22.
+Students can download the CBSE Class 11 Term Wise Syllabus of Physics subject along with the marking scheme and time duration from the PDF link provided above.
+This is the official CBSE Syllabus issued by board for class 11 students for the examinations 2021-22.
 The CBSE 11 Physics Syllabus is divided into two terms, i.e., Term 1 and Term 2.

 CBSE Class 11 Physics Syllabus Term 1 with Course Structure 2021-22

 The CBSE Syllabus for Class 11 Physics Term 1 is divided into total 6 units.
 The table below shows the CBSE Physics unit name, marks distribution and time allocated to complete each unit of CBSE 11 Physics Syllabus.